StarsoftAnalysis/brandysnap/UserGuide.markdown

 * Under certain circumstances, rsync can fail when there are files that are hard-linked together and for which you do not have read permission.
 This is fixed in rsync 3.0.9 and later.
 You can get round it by specifying `--rsync-opts` with the usual options but omitting `--hard-links`.
+* If the timings of snapshots are slightly out, a snapshot may appear to be in the wrong period, which will affect deletions.
+For example, when doing one snapshot a day with calendar mode turned off, if yesterday's snapshot was at 11:40:03, and today's is at 11:40:01, then yesterday's will be considered as part of today, because it is less than 24 hours ago, so it will be deleted.
+A fix is planned to address this issue.